hellopradeep69/topen/README.md

 - however the options are limited for now
 - and here i brought to you topen.sh
 - it opens a tmux session with home directory when used outside tmux
-- if executing topen outside will create a tmux session with your home directory
+- if executing topen outside , topen will create a tmux session with your home directory

 ---